SummaryRead the full fact sheet

 - showing that you can have fun and relax without drinking

-It is important not to perpetuate myths about drugs and alcohol, and to ensure that your children understand the risks and harms associated with drug and alcohol use.
-Discuss the harms realistically without exaggerating.
-Always consider what is age-appropriate information for your child.
-For example, a teenager might want all the detail, but a younger child may be terrified to learn about the potential for violence when people are under the influence of ice.
+It is important not to perpetuate myths about drugs and alcohol, and to ensure that your child understands the risks and harms associated with drug and alcohol use.
+Discuss the harms realistically without exaggerating, and always consider what is age-appropriate information for your child.
+For example, a teenager might want all the details, but a younger child may be upset to learn about the potential for aggressive behaviour when people are under the influence of alcohol.

-It is also important to be clear and consistent around rules and the consequences associated with breaking these rules, and to help your children develop strategies to navigate situations that might involve drugs and alcohol with their peers.
+It is also important to be clear and consistent around rules and the consequences associated with breaking them, and help your children develop strategies to navigate situations that might involve drugs and alcohol with their peers.

 Tips for talking to children aged 4‒7 about drugs